- Inkscape Version 0.92.2 or higher

 - You may have to delete the old extension files first:

-Go to the extension directory and remove each inkstitch* file.
+Go to the extension directory and remove each inkstitch* file and folder.

 - Then, proceed as above.